miminame-daisuki/nhentai-scraper/README_zh-TW.md

 - 'EOFError' happening at the end of terminal output?

 - Check pyright errors
-- Update 'metadata.json' for galleries that have updated their tags?
 - How to detect individual corrupted images in a gallery and automatically redownload them?
 - Add tqdm for total progress?